2 people dead and 8 wounded in a shooting and fire at a Michigan church, police say

 It was the latest of many shooting attacks on houses of worship in the U.S. over the past 20 years, including one in August that killed two children during Mass at the Church of the Annunciation in Minneapolis.

-President Donald Trump said he was briefed on the shooting.
-In a social media post, he applauded the FBI, who local authorities said are sending 100 agents to the area, for responding.
+President Donald Trump said in a social media post that he was briefed on the shooting and applauded the FBI for its response.
+Local authorities said the FBI was sending 100 agents to Grand Blanc Township, a community of roughly 40,000 people outside Flint.

 “PRAY for the victims, and their families.
 THIS EPIDEMIC OF VIOLENCE IN OUR COUNTRY MUST END, IMMEDIATELY!”
 Trump wrote.